albertwujj/albertwujj.github.io/_posts/2019-05-17-Tweeting-towards-the-infinite-potential-of-humans.md

 Afraid to self-reflect?
 Feel like you're biased?
 Afraid nothing's real?.
 Try pretending you’re analyzing an alien, not a human.

-Once you learn to optimize everything else, it's so trivial to optimize yourself.
+Once you learn to optimize everything else, it's trivial to optimize yourself.

 We have a single anecdote of a person who (we believe) shows that anything is possible: our author Albert.
-In elementary school, he was just about the slowest person in his classes, many times being literally the last person to finish a project.
-During middle and high school he never participated in any extra-curricular activities, except a stint with cross-country.
-Every single lunch he ate alone, every single time.
-He failed his classes in 10th grade, with a 2nd semester GPA of less than 1.0.
+He failed his classes with a GPA of less than 1.0.
 Along with his bro Aaron, he is writing this piece now.

-We don't think we can save the world.
+It's not possible to save the world.
 But we will certainly try.

 Please email any and all ideas, responses, and critique to <albertwujj@gmail.com> (Albert Wu) or <timerox888@gmail.com> (Aaron Wu).
 Part 3 is coming.